 Freelancing has been around for some time, but has increased by leaps and bounds recently.
+For freelancer clients, the world is only getting bigger.

 At a time when job losses seem to be the order of the day in the wake of the Covid-19 pandemic, thousands of skilled workers are heading online for hope in the form of freelance work.